A plan for the Lincoln home neighborhood

 For visitors to experience the street as the Lincolns did, they would need to see clothes hanging on wash lines.
 Vacant lots would not have looked like suburban lawns but weedy outposts that no doubt were appropriated by neighborhood kids as playgrounds (and possibly by their parents as dumping grounds).
 Fences weren't always painted, and the grass wasn't always mowed.

 The Park Service has made some attempts to alleviate the stage-set atmosphere of the core area.
-Leasing restored period houses for residential and office use is one example.
-So are the wood plank walkways that criss-cross the site.
-But the lesson of those walkways is lost in an environment that is immaculately paved and turfed.
-They would make their point more convincingly if Eighth Street were dug up and left as dirt; the pedant in me finds rather appealing the vision of NPS guides yelling at visitors to remember to scrape their boots before they come inside, as Lincoln and the kids no doubt were reminded by his wife.
+Leasing restored period houses for residential and office use. to give them that lived-in look, is one example.
+So are the wood plank walkways that crisscross the site.
+But the lesson of those rude walkways is lost in an environment that is immaculately paved and turfed.
+Wooden walkways were a real amenity when the alternative to wood was mud.
+They would make their point more convincingly if the modern Eighth Street itself was dug up and left as it used to be; the pedant in me finds rather appealing the vision of NPS guides yelling at visitors to remember to scrape their boots before they come inside, as Lincoln and the kids no doubt were reminded by his wife.
 And what experience would make a visit to Springfield linger more vividly in the mind of tourists than having to use an outdoor privy just like the Lincolns?

 There is much that a responsible agency would not want to recreate about 1850s Springfield, such as the sting of coal smoke in the air or the stink of hogs in the streets.
 Less happily, there is probably no chance that the houses now missing from Eighth Street will ever be reconstructed, even if detailed records were available.
 (Only a few of the missing 1850s houses appear in photos taken in the 1880s, although the outlines of all of them appear in insurance company maps from the 1850s.)

-Strict authenticity being apparently impossible, why not opt for history of a more imaginative type?
-Why not borrow a page from an award-winning design done by architects Venturi Scott Brown at Philadelphia's Franklin Court, part of the Park Service's Independence National Historical Park?
-Ben Franklin's long vanished house was not rebuilt.
+Their re-creation being apparently impossible, why not opt to restore those missing houses imaginatively by borrowing a page from an award-winning design done by Venturi Scott Brown?
+The architects did not rebuild Ben Franklin's long vanished house at the Park Service's Independence National Historical Park in Philadelphia's.
 Instead, its presence on the site is suggested by a timber frame of the structure that outlines the walls and roof line, even the chimneys of the original.
 It is a sketch in wood whose insubstantiality is a tease.
 It conveys a sense of bulk without having any, and in doing so variously evokes a child's drawing of a house or a computer image.
 What addition to an unreal street could be more perfect than unreal houses?
 What better place for a ghost to dwell than a neighborhood of ghost houses? ●

 Essential for anyone interested in Illinois history and literature.
 Hallwas deservedly won the 2018 Lifetime Achievement Award from the Illinois State Historical Society.